microsoft/DeepSpeed/blogs/deepspeed-fastgen/README.md

 ## 3. Dynamic SplitFuse: A Novel Prompt and Generation Composition Strategy<a name="technical-approach"></a>

-DeepSpeed-FastGen is built to leverage continuous batching and non-contiguous KV caches to enable increased occupancy and higher responsivity for serving LLMs in the data center, similar to existing frameworks such as TRT-LLM, TGI, and vLLM.
+DeepSpeed-FastGen is built to leverage continuous batching and non-contiguous KV caches to enable increased occupancy and higher responsively for serving LLMs in the data center, similar to existing frameworks such as TRT-LLM, TGI, and vLLM.
 In order to achieve a new level of performance, DeepSpeed-FastGen introduces SplitFuse which leverages dynamic prompt and generation decomposition and unification to further improve continuous batching and system throughput.

 ### A. Three Performance Insights
 Before describing  Dynamic SplitFuse, we answer three key performance questions that together motivate its design.